Art Basel Hong Kong 2023 Returns With a Bang

 There’ll also be plenty of exceptional art coming from Asia and Asia Pacific, with more than two-thirds of participating galleries having exhibition spaces in the region.
 Hong Kong is strongly represented, with 33 galleries, while this year’s fair will also feature standout presentations by galleries from Southeast and South Asia, including, in the Galleries sector, ROH Projects from Jakarta; Richard Koh Fine Art with spaces in Kuala Lumpur, Singapore and Bangkok; Gajah Gallery with spaces in Singapore, Jakarta and Yogyakarta; Vadehra Art Gallery from New Delhi; and Yavuz Gallery, with spaces in Sydney and Singapore.
 In the Discoveries section are Vin Gallery from Ho Chi Minh City; Nova Contemporary from Bangkok and newcomer Vida Heydari Contemporary from Pune.
 Of course, as always, galleries from mainland China, Japan, South Korea and Taiwan will also have a strong presence at the fair.

-“It’s always been our core mission for Art Basel to find ways to collaborate and support the local arts scene and explore avenues that push the envelope of artistic boundaries,” says Siyang-Le.
+“It’s always been our core mission for Art Basel to find ways to collaborate and support the local arts scene and explore avenues that push the envelope of artistic boundaries,” says Le.

 Art Basel is ready for its comeback.
 Big time.